manasdas17/chips/README.txt

 - Provides fast native simulations that integrate with Python.

-- Python extension modules such asch as Scipy, Numpy, Matplotlib and PIL provide a rich verification environment.
+- Python extension modules such as Scipy, Numpy, Matplotlib and PIL provide a rich verification environment.

 - Automatic generation of synthesisable VHDL.